kristiandupont/extract-pg-schema/README.md

 - `maxLength`, which specifies the max string length the column has if that applies.
 - `nullable` which indicates if the column is nullable,
 - `defaultValue` which states the possible default value for the column,
+- `isIdentity` which states whether this is an identity column,
+- `generated` representing the enum `ALWAYS`, `BY DEFAULT` or `NEVER` as to whether the column is generated
+- `isUpdatable` specifying whether the column (in an updatable view in particular) can be updated
 - `type` which specifies the [datatype](https://www.postgresql.org/docs/9.5/datatype.html) of the column
 - `comment` which specifies the column comment.
 - `tags` which is a map of tags parsed from the column comment